Idealist logoidealist

 Lakshmi Hutchinson

-It’s that time of year.
-Your performance review is on the calendar and you need to complete a self-assessment.
-Although the process can vary from one organization to the next, many of us share the general feelings of stress and unease brought on by performance appraisals.
+It’s that time of year—your performance review is on the calendar and you need to complete a self-assessment.
+Although the process can vary from one organization to the next, many of us can relate to the general feelings of stress and unease brought on by performance appraisals.

-The review process can be opaque and leaves many employees feeling powerless.
-Luckily, there are strategies you can employ to become your own best advocate—and to make the review more productive for both you and your supervisor.
+The review process can be opaque and can leave many employees feeling powerless.
+Luckily, there are strategies you can employ to become your own best advocate—and to make the review more productive for both you and your manager.

 Be proactive

-Whether annual or quarterly, you don’t want a performance review to be the only time you have an in-depth dialogue with your boss.
-If you have a supervisor who seems to be busy all the time or is generally unresponsive, this is all the more reason to make a habit of checking in frequently:
+Whether it happens annually or quarterly, you don’t want a performance review to be the only time you have an in-depth dialogue with your boss.
+If you have a supervisor who seems to be busy all the time or is generally unresponsive, this is all the more reason to make a habit of checking in more frequently:

 • Request weekly or biweekly check-ins if possible.
 For example, after a meeting with your boss, you could say, “Getting your insight was so helpful.
 I think regular check-ins like this would be really beneficial to my work.”

-• Find out what method of communication works best for your boss.
+• Find out what method of communication works best.
 In-person meetings aren't always realistic.
 Be flexible and consider calls, video chats, or email updates as backup options.

-Asking for feedback from your boss will ensure that you are on the same page, and that there are no huge surprises when your annual review comes along.
+Asking for feedback from your boss will ensure that you are on the same page, and that there are no huge surprises during a performance review.

 It’s very important to prepare for your review; don’t simply assume that your hard work is being noticed.

 • Make sure you have concrete examples of your accomplishments, and be ready to explain how these have led to positive outcomes for the team or organization.
-If this isn’t your first review, demonstrate and illustrate how you have worked toward your goals from a previous review.
+If this isn’t your first review, demonstrate and illustrate how you have worked toward your goals, or addressed constructive feedback, from a previous review.

-• You should also be prepared to respond to negative feedback in a professional manner.
+• You should also prepare to receive and respond to feedback in a professional manner.

 Ask for what you deserve

 An annual review is an ideal time to discuss a salary increase, since you have just illustrated your value to the organization.
-Research what you are worth and have a number in mind before the review.
+Tools like Idealist’s Nonprofit Salary Explorer can help you research what you are worth so you have a number in mind before the review.

 Expecting fair compensation for your work should not be dependent on your gender or race.
 But unfortunately, even in the social-impact space, salary inequality still exists—and studies show that women in the workforce are less likely to ask for promotions than their male counterparts.
 This makes it all the more important for women and people of color to be upfront about accomplishments when asking for raises and promotions.